History of the Seattle Seahawks: Super Bowl XLIX

-2015: The Quest For A 4th Super Bowl Appearance
+2015: The quest for a fourth Super Bowl appearance

 The 2015 season marked the 40th season of play for the Seahawks.

 Prior to the 2015 draft, the Seahawks made a blockbuster trade with the New Orleans Saints, trading Seattle's first-round pick for All-Pro Saints tight end Jimmy Graham.
 For this reason, the Seahawks did not have a first-round pick, but did make a total of eight picks in the draft, including defensive end Frank Clark in the second round, wide receiver and return specialist Tyler Lockett in the third round.
 Among the major free agency signings made by the team included cornerback Cary Williams, who replaced outgoing corner Walter Thurmond who had signed with the Philadelphia Eagles.

 The season began with two consecutive road losses.
-Despite taking a 31–24 lead late in the fourth quarter against the Rams, a defensive breakdown allowed a touchdown by the Rams in the final minute, and the Rams prevailed in overtime 34–31.
-The following week, the Seahawks traveled to Green Bay to face the Packers, and lost 27–17, their first loss by double digits in 59 regular season games (67 games including the postseason).
-However, the team righted the ship with two straight wins against the hapless Chicago Bears and the Detroit Lions on Monday Night—the latter win ending controversially when a last-second play by Lions received Calvin Johnson was fumbled at the 1-yard line and linebacker KJ Wright batted the ball out of the back of the end zone for a safety.
+Despite taking a 31–24 lead late in the fourth quarter against the St. Louis Rams, a defensive breakdown allowed a touchdown by the Rams in the final minute, and the Rams prevailed in overtime 34–31.
+The following week, the Seahawks traveled to Green Bay to face the Green Bay Packers, and lost 27–17, their first loss by double digits in 59 regular season games (67 games including the postseason).
+However, the team righted the ship with two straight wins against the hapless Chicago Bears and the Detroit Lions on Monday Night Football—the latter win ending controversially when a last-second play by Lions receiver Calvin Johnson was fumbled at the 1-yard line and linebacker KJ Wright batted the ball out of the back of the end zone.
 Although this could have been ruled a penalty against the Seahawks, which would have given possession to the Lions at the 1/2-yard line, no penalty was called.

 The Seahawks struggled for much of the year.
 They lost their next two games against the Cincinnati Bengals and the Carolina Panthers, blowing leads of 17 and 9 points against each opponent.
-Two straight wins against the 49ers and the Dallas Cowboys followed, although the Cowboys game was marred by a serious and eventually career-ending neck injury to Seahawks receiver Ricardo Lockette.
-A loss to the division-leading Cardinals followed, after which was another win against the 49ers which was highlighted by rookie running back Thomas Rawls piling up 209 rushing yards in relief for an ailing Marshawn Lynch, who was sidelined for several games with a back injury.
+Two straight wins against the San Francisco 49ers and the Dallas Cowboys followed, although the Cowboys game was marred by a serious and eventually career-ending neck injury to Seahawks receiver Ricardo Lockette.
+A loss to the division-leading Arizona Cardinals followed, after which was another win against the 49ers which was highlighted by rookie running back Thomas Rawls piling up 209 rushing yards in relief for an ailing Marshawn Lynch, who was sidelined for several games with a back injury.